aparmendariz/mcf_docs/docs/source/FAQ.rst

   Yes, you must include the heterogeneity variable that you are interested in with the rest of your covariates.

+- **How can I determine which data points were excluded during common support checks and access the corresponding dataframe?**

+- **How do I access the dataframe representing the final sample that passed common support criteria?**

 Troubleshooting
 ---------------